MRCIEU/CheckSumStats/README.md

 Most SNPs appear to have concordant effect sizes between the test dataset and the GWAS catalog.
 Although there are a few SNPs with effect sizes in opposite directions, the Z scores for these SNPs are small and therefore compatible with chance deviations.
 This suggests that the reported effect allele is correct.

-## Step 4.
+## 2.4.
 Check for errors in the reported effect sizes in the arachidonic acid GWAS

 Next, we check the summary data for possible effect size errors.
 For this step, we extract summary data for "top hits" in the test dataset.